shridharkr/circuit-oneops/packs/doc/solrcloud.md

      * custom configname - Give the custom config name for the custom config jar.

      ###### Note
-      * If you choose any 4.x.x version then it shows an option."Add all of the replaced nodes to the old collection".
+      * If you choose any 4.x.x version then it shows an option.
+(Add all of the replaced nodes to the old collection).
-      * If you choose any 5.x.x/6.x.x version then it asks for a set of additional parameters in the section "SolrCloud stand alone server parameters" to customize the installation/data directory paths.
+      * If you choose any 5.x.x/6.x.x version then it asks for a set of additional parameters in the section (SolrCloud stand alone server parameters) to customize the installation/data directory paths.

      ##### SolrCloud stand alone server parameters section
       * installation_dir_path